FernandoBDAF/system_design/k8s/README.md

   - Contains valuable insights and configurations from previous iterations
   - Useful for understanding the evolution of the system
   - Not actively used in current deployments

+## Security and Access Control

+The client component requires access to Kubernetes API for pod monitoring.
+This is configured through:

+1. Service Account:

+   - Name: `pod-reader`
+   - Mounts Kubernetes API access tokens
+   - Used by the client pod

+2. RBAC Configuration:
+   - Role: `pod-reader`
+   - Permissions: get, list, watch pods
+   - Bound to the service account

 ## Port Mappings